-Under point 13 of Article 287 of Directive 2006/112/EC, Malta may exempt from VAT three categories of taxable persons: taxable persons whose annual turnover is no higher than EUR 37 000 if the economic activity consists principally in the supply of goods; EUR 24 300 if the economic activity consists principally in the supply of services with a low value added (high inputs); and EUR 14 600 in other cases, namely supplies of services with a high value added (low inputs).
+Under point 13 of Article 287 of the VAT Directive, Malta may exempt from VAT three categories of taxable persons: taxable persons whose annual turnover is no higher than EUR 37 000 if the economic activity consists principally in the supply of goods; EUR 24 300 if the economic activity consists principally in the supply of services with a low value added (high inputs); and EUR 14 600 in other cases, namely supplies of services with a high value added (low inputs).

 Since its accession, Malta has made use of this provision to assist small businesses and to encourage new businesses to start operating.
 This has proved to be a useful simplification measure as it removes many of the VAT obligations for businesses operating below certain annual turnovers, which reduced the operating costs of these businesses.
 At the same time, the effect on revenue was insignificant.
-The Maltese government is committed to continue to apply measures to simplify the obligations of small operators, in line with the European Union's objectives for small businesses, as laid out in the Commission Communication "Think small first" - a "Small Business Act" for Europe"2.
+The Maltese government is committed to continue to apply measures to simplify the obligations of small operators, in line with the European